lvgl/lv_lib_png/README.md

 ```

 ## Use PNG images from file
-`lodepng` has works POSIX filesystem API.
+`lodepng` uses the POSIX filesystem API.
 PNG files can be used like this:
 ```c
 lv_img_set_src(img, "./lv_png_decoder/png_decoder_test.png");
 ```